F-CAM: Full Resolution Class Activation Maps via Guided Parametric Upscaling: Results and discussion

-\textbf{Baseline models.} To validate our F-CAM method, we compare with recent WSOL methods, including: CAM~\cite{zhou2016learning}, HaS~\cite{SinghL17}, ACoL~\cite{ZhangWF0H18}, SPG~\cite{ZhangWKYH18}, ADL~\cite{ChoeS19}, CutMix~\cite{YunHCOYC19}, CSTN~\cite{MeethalPBG20icprcstn}, TS-CAM~\cite{gao2021tscam}, MEIL~\cite{Mai20CVPRmeil}, DANet~\cite{XueLWJJY19iccvdanet}, SPOL~\cite{wei2021shallowspol}, ICL~\cite{KiU0B20icl}, NL-CCAM~\cite{YangKKK20nlccam}, I${^2}$C~\cite{ZhangW020i2c}, RCAM~\cite{Zhang2020rcam}, GC-Net~\cite{LuJXSZ020gcnet}, ADL-TAP~\cite{BaeNK20adl-tap}, GradCAM~\cite{SelvarajuCDVPB17iccvgradcam}, GradCam++~\cite{ChattopadhyaySH18wacvgradcampp}, Smooth-GradCAM++~\cite{omeiza2019corr}, XGradCAM~\cite{fu2020axiom}, LayerCAM~\cite{JiangZHCW21layercam}.
-For CAM, HaS, ACoL, SPG, ADL, and CutMix, we present the results reported in \cite{choe2020evaluating}.
+\textbf{Baseline models.} To validate our F-CAM method, we compare with recent WSOL methods, including: CAM~\cite{zhou2016learning}, HaS~\cite{SinghL17}, ACoL~\cite{ZhangWF0H18}, SPG~\cite{ZhangWKYH18}, ADL~\cite{ChoeS19}, CutMix~\cite{YunHCOYC19}, CSTN~\cite{MeethalPBG20icprcstn}, TS-CAM~\cite{gao2021tscam}, MEIL~\cite{Mai20CVPRmeil}, DANet~\cite{XueLWJJY19iccvdanet}, SPOL~\cite{wei2021shallowspol}, ICL~\cite{KiU0B20icl}, NL-CCAM~\cite{YangKKK20nlccam}, I${^2}$C~\cite{ZhangW020i2c}, GradCAM~\cite{SelvarajuCDVPB17iccvgradcam}, GradCam++~\cite{ChattopadhyaySH18wacvgradcampp}, Smooth-GradCAM++~\cite{omeiza2019corr}, XGradCAM~\cite{fu2020axiom}, LayerCAM~\cite{JiangZHCW21layercam}.
+We present the results reported in \cite{choe2020evaluating} for the methods: CAM, HaS, ACoL, SPG, ADL, and CutMix.
 For GradCAM, GradCam++, Smooth-GradCAM, XGradcam, and LayerCAM, we have reproduced their results.
-We also reproduce for CAM, and name its results as CAM* to distinguish it from CAM's results in \cite{choe2020evaluating}.
-For the rest of the methods, we present what was reported in their original papers.
-Missing values are presented here by ${--}$. \cite{choe2020evaluating} provide results using few-shot learning (FSL) where few fully supervised samples are used to training the model.
+We also reproduced results for CAM~\cite{zhou2016learning}, and name its results as CAM* to distinguish it from CAM's results in \cite{choe2020evaluating}.
+For the rest of the methods, we present what was reported in the original papers.
+Missing values are shown here by ${--}$. \cite{choe2020evaluating} provides results using few-shot learning (FSL) where a few fully supervised samples are used to train the model.
 A simple baseline is also provided in \cite{choe2020evaluating} which is a center-Gaussian baseline.
 It generates isotropic Gaussian score maps centered at the image.
 This represents a lower bound performance obtained without any training.
-We study the impact on performance of combining our method with 6 baseline WSOL methods.
-Our choice is based on low complexity -- we chose methods that yield CAMs by a simple forward pass, such as CAM, or a forward and a backward pass, such as GradCAM family while using standard pretrained classifiers.
-In addition, these methods simply interrogate a classifier without changing its architecture, making the integration of our decoder to the classifier straightforward.
+We study the impact of combining our method with 6 baseline WSOL methods over localization performance.
+Our choice is based on low complexity -- we chose methods that yield CAMs by a simple forward pass, such as CAM~\cite{zhou2016learning}, or a forward and a backward pass, such as GradCAM family while using standard pretrained classifiers.
+In addition, these methods simply interrogate a classifier without changing its architecture, making the integration of our decoder with the classifier straightforward.
 To this end, we select the following WSOL methods: CAM, GradCAM, GradCAM++, Smoth-GradCAM, XGradCAM, and LayerCAM.
 All the baselines use the same pooling method which is a global average pooling~\cite{zhou2016learning}.
-To integrate our F-CAM method, the WSOL baseline method is trained using the classification term in Eq.\ref{eq:totalloss} only until convergence.
+To integrate our F-CAM method, the WSOL baseline method is trained only using the classification term in Eq.\ref{eq:totalloss} until convergence.
 Then, we freeze the classifier, and continue fine-tuning our decoder using the pixel alignment loss in Eq.\ref{eq:totalloss}.
 Such separation in training is meant to avoid any undesirable interaction between classification and pixel-wise assignment tasks \cite{belharbi2020DeepAlJoinClSegWeakAnn}, and to provide clear conclusions about the results.
 Moreover, it allows the baseline method to converge and yield accurate localization which will be used to guide the decoder's fine-tuning.